Concrete: Ancient times

 Small-scale production of concrete-like materials was pioneered by the Nabatean traders who occupied and controlled a series of oases and developed a small empire in the regions of southern Syria and northern Jordan from the 4th century BC.
 They discovered the advantages of hydraulic lime, with some self-cementing properties, by 700 BC.
 They built kilns to supply mortar for the construction of rubble masonry houses, concrete floors, and underground waterproof cisterns.
 They kept the cisterns secret as these enabled the Nabataeans to thrive in the desert.
 Some of these structures survive to this day.

+In the Roman era, builders discovered that adding volcanic ash to lime allowed the mix to set underwater.
+They discovered the pozzolanic reaction.

 Classical era

-In the Ancient Egyptian and later Roman eras, builders discovered that adding volcanic ash to the mix allowed it to set underwater.